Emerald City Blues Festival

 Emerald City Blues Festival – User interviews, building navigation, creating style guide and visual design.

-ECBF had previously been hosted solely on Facebook, and with the revival came a need for an official website.
-The main organizer is a back end developer during the day, so he had an idea on the role a UX designer plays in the process.
-I interviewed users, researched what other events have done, and iterated the nav based on top reasons for users to go to our site, and top things the business want to communicate.
+Emerald City Blues Festival had previously been shared with the public solely on Facebook, and there was a need to create a website.
+I interviewed users of social dancing websites, researched what other events have done, and iterated the nav based on top reasons for users to go to our site, and top things the business want to communicate.

 Trello, Sketch, paper and pen, InVision